AtmosferaUSM/server_tutorial_WRF/docs/ungrib.md

 Before you start using the Python script, check the [Research Data Archive website](https://rda.ucar.edu/datasets/ds084.1/index.html){target=_blank} to see if the data sets for your interested dates are available.
 To proceed, you need to authenticate yourself for access to the GFS Data.
 Follow these steps to prepare for downloading the data:

-1. Visit the website and click on the "Sign in" button.
+1. Visit the website and click on the `Sign in` button.
-2. Select "Sign in with Orcid.org".
+2. Select `Sign in with Orcid.org`.
 If you haven't registered on the Orcid website, you'll need to create an account.
 3. After registering, go to your email account to confirm your email address.
 4. Once confirmed, navigate back to the Research Data Archive website, and go to the [User Dashboard](https://rda.ucar.edu/ajax/#!cgi-bin/dashboard){target=_blank}.
 5. Click on [View/Edit Profile](https://rda.ucar.edu/accounts/profile/){target=_blank}.
 Here, you will find your Orcid ID and API token.
 Make a note of these details, as they are essential for the next steps.